-Eloisa Harris1, Karen Schönwälder1, Sören Petermann2 and Steven Vertovec1 societal diversity predominate.
-Yet, as research has rather focused on negative attitudes towards immigration and diversity, less is known about positive attitudes and those who hold them.
+Recent evidence suggests that in many European countries generally positive views about societal diversity predominate.
+Yet, as research has rather focussed on negative attitudes towards immigration and diversity, less is known about positive attitudes and those who hold them.
 The paper makes a conceptual and an empirical contribution to filling this gap.
-We introduce a new concept, "diversity assent", distinct from existing approaches, that captures residents' attitudes to a diverse society.
-This concept is multidimensional, to capture both evaluations of diversity and attitudes towards institutional adjustments.
-The concept is then tested and applied to the German urban population, drawing from a large, purpose-built survey.
-We demonstrate that, while assent differs for the two dimensions, a sizeable majority of those who evaluate diversity positively also agree with representing diversity in official policy and institutions.
-We use descriptive and multivariate analyses to compare assenters and non-assenters as well as different groups within the assenters.
-Our analysis illustrates that different social and political factors drive support for the two dimensions of diversity assent.
+We introduce a multidimensional concept, "diversity assent", to capture both evaluations of diversity and attitudes towards reflecting diversity in societal institutions.
+We test the concept using the case of urban Germany, drawing from a large, purpose-built survey.
+We demonstrate that, while assent differs for the two dimensions, a sizeable majority of those who evaluate diversity positively also agree with representing diversity in official policy and institutions, with some differences along socio-political lines.